dschnare/meteor-bootstrap-gen/Readme.md

 		{destination directory}

 The CLI accepts an optional comma separated list of Twitter Bootstrap pacakge names.
-If any package names are specified then only those packages will be exported as Metero packages.
+If any package names are specified then only those packages will be exported as Meteor packages.
 Otherwise all Twitter Bootstrap packages will be exported as Meteor packages.

 Example: